Singelringen - The First Single Ring for Men and Women

 - Jim, 37, web designer, Columbia, South Carolina

-In the United States, 20 excellent single lifestyle and female empowerment authors who encourage singles to enjoy their independence, accept themselves, and not settle for someone who isn't right for them just to be in a relationship endorsed Singelringen.
-Most were photographed wearing Singelringen and each provided an endorsement quote. (listed below)
+In the United States, 20 excellent single lifestyle and female empowerment authors who encourage singles to enjoy their independence, accept themselves, and not settle for someone who isn’t right for them just to be in a relationship endorsed Singelringen.
+Most were photographed wearing Singelringen and each provided an endorsement quote.

 Jerusha Stewart and Ray J Gordon produced a series of webisodes starring single lifestyle authors, all of whom wore Singelringen for each series.

+Singelringen struck a chord in Mexico and other Spanish speaking countries where there is a great deal of pressure to get married and particularly women wore Singelringen to make a statement that they were strong, independent women.
 The greatest retail sale in North America was to the large retail chain, Sanborns in Mexico.
 I was fortunate to get an introduction from a Singelringen wearer connected with the Mexican consulate to an excellent publicist in Mexico City, Jesús Catalán.
 Jesus brought Singelringen to celebrities who wore the ring on TV, including Eiza Gonzalez, who wore it every day, while starring on the popular soap opera LOLA.
+In spite of all of these female references, please let me point out that men like Singelringen.
+While women thought of it more as an empowerment statement, men thought of it more in terms of permission to approach or be approached.
+In Canada, in particular, sales were fairly even for men and women.

 Unlike some of the rings that followed Singelringen that are sexual preference specific, Singelringen has been embraced by both straight and gay singles.

-Regular guest on Bruce Sallan's Radio Show Segment, Single Parents Dating
+Rachel Sarah, Author Single Mom Seeking.
+Regular guest on Bruce Sallan’s Radio Show segment – Single Parents Dating.
+Photo by Ray Gordon

-A Bow to the Ladies:
+A Bow to the Singles and Relationships Experts and Thank You:

 Bella DePaulo Ph.D